 As a Cooke Scholar, you will be assigned a dedicated Dean of Scholar Support who works closely with a group of 80-100 Scholars to ensure your overall success.
 Deans help students to set and achieve academic goals, navigate campus resources, explore career interests, and brainstorm solutions when problems arise.
-You will communicate with your dean through one-on-one phone or video advising sessions, in-person campus visits, virtual group hangouts, and email.
+You will communicate with your dean through one-on-one advising sessions at least once per term, plus in-person campus visits, virtual group hangouts, and email.